polluxll/shapefile_js/README.md

 shapefile_js
 =========

-This project allows user to read shapefile with Javascript.
+This project allows user to read shapefile with Javascript, It has supported almost all types of shapefiles although which was composed of 200 lines code.

 A live example can be found at http://polluxll.github.com/shapefile_js/index.html